-- Classes that are running stop automatically. - If you select SMART Response / Senteo or LE in Multiple devices mode, Text answer questions aren't available. - If you select SMART Response VE or Multiple devices and have selected the Include SMART Response VE option, you can select a SMART Response VE Local server.
-See SMART Response VE Advanced Settings on the next page for more information. - 3.
-Click OK.
+- Classes that are running stop automatically. - o If you select SMART Response / Senteo or LE in Multiple devices mode, Text answer questions aren't available. - If you select SMART Response VE or Multiple devices and have selected the Include SMART Response VE option, you can select a SMART Response VE Local server.
+See SMART Response VE Advanced Settings below for more information.

+3. Click OK.